mercure-imaging/mercure/docs/monitoring.rst

 `Graphite <https://graphiteapp.org/>`_ is a very powerful tool for monitoring the health of a server.
 It can collect time-series data from various sources and stores the data in a database.
 Instead of displaying the data directly with Graphite, the collected data is often visualized using `Grafana <https://grafana.com/>`_, which makes it very easy to create dashboards for various data sources and to setup alerts.

 We highly recommend that you monitor your mercure server with Graphite and Grafana.
 In a typical setup, Graphite and Grafana are running on a separate monitoring server.
-Basic health parameters like the available disk space, CPU load, and memory usage can be collected by installing the `collectd <https://collectd.org/>`_ service on your server, which will transmit the information to your Graphite instance.
+Basic health parameters such as the available disk space, CPU load, and memory usage can be collected by installing the `collectd <https://collectd.org/>`_ service on your server, which will transmit the information to your Graphite instance.

 mercure can transmit additional information about its activities to Graphite.
 To enable it, shutdown all mercure services and edit the keys graphite_ip and graphite_port in the file mercure.json (here you need to enter the IP and port of your Graphite instance).
 Afterwards, restart the mercure services.